Fourth grade: Canada

 In Canada, the fourth year of elementary education is referred to as Grade 4.

 China

 In China, the fourth year of elementary education is referred to as Grade 4.
 Children are usually 9 or 10 years old at the fourth grade in elementary school.

 Netherlands

 In the Netherlands, the fourth year of school is called group 6, and the pupils are 9 to 10 years old.
-Children start school at the age of four and end school at the ages of 12 or 13.
+Children start school at age four and end school at ages 12 or 13.
 In Belgium, it is called 4th (study) year.
 The children are also between the ages of 9 and 10.

 France

 In France, the equivalent to the above-grade is the Level 1 Intermediate Course, known by its short-form CM1 (cours moyen 1re année).

 Germany

 In Germany, the equivalent grade is 4.
 Klasse.
 In most German states this is the year where parents have to decide what kind of school their children should master: The "Mittelschule" that usually ends with 9th grade, the "Realschule" that ends with 10th grade and allows pupils to get a better starting point for their choice of working place or the "Gymnasium" that ends either with 12th grade or 13th grade (depending on the state) and is the only direct way to go to university.